Wero: 2024

 On 2 July 2024, Wero was launched in Germany, with two German banks going live with the service.
 On 30 September 2024, Wero was launched in France.
 On 19 November 2024, Wero was launched in Belgium.
-As of November 2024, the service counts 14 million users and 8 million transactions were made.
+As of November 2024, the service counts 14 million users and 8 million transactions had been made.

 In December 2024, a first Wero e-commerce payment transaction was performed in a pilot setting.
-The next countries to follow will be Luxembourg and the Netherlands.
+The next countries to follow were slated to be, and would eventually be, Luxembourg and the Netherlands.

 2025

-In February 2025, the German branch of Italian payment service provider Nexi announced that it signed a contract with EPI that would allow its merchants to accept Wero for online commerce.
-In May 2025, Canadian payment service provider Nuvei also announced that its clients would be able to use Wero for e-commerce businesses.
-French payment service providers Worldline announced that it would enable its merchants to use Wero in online commerce, starting in summer 2025 in Germany.
-German payment company Unzer announced that Wero would be accessible on its platform UnzerOne.

-In June 2025, British fintech company Revolut joined the EPI and would provide Wero to its clients in selected European countries.